NedaTavakoli/ScarNet/README.md

 # ScarNet: A Novel Foundation Model for Automated Myocardial Scar Quantification from LGE in Cardiac MRI

 ## Overview
 ScarNet is a deep learning model specifically designed for automated myocardial scar segmentation and quantification in Late Gadolinium Enhancement (LGE) Cardiac MRI.
-By leveraging a hybrid architecture that integrates MedSAM's Vision Transformer (ViT)-based encoder with a U-Net decoder, ScarNet achieves state-of-the-art performance in scar segmentation and quantification, significantly surpassing existing methods like MedSAM and nnU-Net.
+By leveraging a hybrid architecture that integrates MedSAM's Vision Transformer (ViT)-based encoder with a U-Net decoder, ScarNet achieves state-of-the-art performance in scar segmentation and quantification.

 ## Features
 1. **Hybrid Architecture**:
    - Combines the global context awareness of transformers with the precise localization capabilities of CNNs.
+   - MedSAM's ViT-based encoder for global feature extraction
+   - U-Net decoder for precise localization
    - Incorporates specialized attention mechanisms, including SE layers and ScarAttention blocks.

 2. **Innovative Loss Function**: